openebs-archive/openebs-docs/docs/installation.md

 ## Verify OpenEBS is installed

 OpenEBS pods are created under "**openebs** namespace.
-Node Disk Manager, CAS Template , default Storage Classes and default Storage Pool Claim are created after installation.
+Node Disk Manager, default Storage Classes and default Storage Pool Claim are created after installation.

 You can get the OpenEBS pods status by running following command.